converged-computing/metrics-operator/docs/getting_started/metrics.md

  - *[app-ldms](https://github.com/converged-computing/metrics-operator/tree/main/examples/tests/app-ldms)*

-LDMS is "a low-overhead, low-latency framework for collecting, transfering, and storing metric data on a large distributed computer system" and is packaged alongside [ovis-hpc](https://github.com/ovis-hpc/ovis).
+LDMS is "a low-overhead, low-latency framework for collecting, transferring, and storing metric data on a large distributed computer system" and is packaged alongside [ovis-hpc](https://github.com/ovis-hpc/ovis).
 While there are complex aggregator setups we could run, for this simple metric we simply run (on each separate pod/node).
 The following variables are supported: